Skip to content Exit mobile menu

 Content

-This module will provide an overview of leadership in healthcare settings and professional opportunities that they are expected to be faced by the students.
-It will consider national and local management across healthcare services and how this changed over the last years.
-It will explore leadership and what exactly is and how it can be implemented in healthcare settings.
+This module will provide an overview of leadership in healthcare settings and professional opportunities that students will likely face.
+It will consider national and local management across healthcare services and how this has changed over the last years.
+It will explore leadership and what exactly it is and how it can be implemented in healthcare settings.

 It is expected that students will explore values of management and leadership and they will begin to consider themselves as leaders and how these elements will enable them to take the lead in team projects and autonomous practice.